Licenses, Rules, and Restrictions

 Colorado Big Game Brochures and the

-Colorado Small Game Brochure.
+Colorado Small Game and Waterfowl Brochure.
 Be sure to refer to the latest brochures for any changes.
 (Brochures are available at CPW offices, retail license agents, or online off the Regulations Brochures page.)

 Youth Big Game Licenses

 The youth license program has expanded to include 16 and 17 year olds.
 Youths must be at least 12 and meet hunter education requirements.
 An 11 year old can buy or apply for a license if he/she turns 12 before the end of hunting season on the license.
 However, youths cannot hunt with the license until they turn 12.
 License fees are reduced for deer, elk and pronghorn licenses for youths, ages 12-17.
 Hunters under 16 must be accompanied by a mentor, 18 or older, who must meet hunter education requirements.
 Mentors don’t have to hunt.
 Youths and mentors must be able to see and hear each other while hunting.
 Youths cannot apply for a reduced-cost license in the limited license drawing if they turn 18 on or before Feb.
 15 this year.
 Youths must be 12-17 to buy a reduced cost unlimited or leftover license.

 Youth Small Game Licenses